 At night, the ovoids and trees are lit up, adding an extra dimension to the experience.

 There is a tiny cafe that overlooks the exhibit, but it wasn’t open when I went.
-Due to open in the coming months, it will probably be good for a quick cuppa—but not much else.
-You’re better off getting refreshments at Sakura Town (from November onwards, when the restaurants open), or at one of the cafes or restaurants along the road that runs from the station.
+You can also get refreshments at Sakura Town, or at one of the cafes or restaurants along the road that runs from the station.

 When to visit the teamLab forest